 Humans develop from a few cells, become babies, and eventually grow up.
 At first glance, things usually look ok, as long as the most basic milestones are reached more or less in time (sitting, walking, being able to tie your shoelaces, holding a pencil, being interested in sex, etc.).
 Very few people waste any time thinking about evolution should there not be a grave deviation from what is perceived to be the “norm”.

 But is that really all?
 Most people associate the term evolution with a certain transformation.
 After all, a butterfly is quite different from a caterpillar.

 The transformation of the caterpillar into a butterfly is a good metaphor for the fact that much more can be demanded of evolution than the sum of its parts.

 But many people do not manage to become butterflies.
 They simply become larger caterpillars.

 The problem – or the secret – lies in the alchemy of transformation.
 Alchemical transformation means that something completely new is created from a substance.
-More is created than the sum of individual parts.
+The result is always more than the sum of its individual parts.